AxonIQ/reference-guide/1.3-infrastructure-components/spring-boot-autoconfiguration.md

 By default, all singleton Spring beans components containing `@EventHandler` annotated methods will be subscribed to an event processor to receive event messages published to the event bus.

 The `EventProcessingConfigurer` bean, available in the application context, has methods to tweak the configuration of the event handlers.
-See `EventProcessingConfigurer` JavaDoc for details on configuring event handlers and event processors.
+See the `EventProcessingConfigurer`'s JavaDoc for details on configuring event handlers and event processors.

 To update the event processing configuration, create an autowired method that set the configuration you desire: